John J. Myers: Coadjutor Bishop and Bishop of Peoria

 On July 7, 1987, Pope John Paul II appointed Myers as coadjutor bishop of the Diocese of Peoria to assist Bishop Edward O'Rourke.
 Myers was consecrated on September 3, 1987, with O'Rourke as the principal consecrator.
 Archbishops Thomas Kelly and Donald Wuerl served as the co-consecrators.

 When the Holy See accepted O'Rourke's resignation as bishop on January 23, 1990, Myers automatically became bishop of Peoria.
 While bishop, Myers issued an order forbidding Catholic hospitals in the diocese from providing emergency contraception to rape victims, a restriction he later eased.
 He also fired a teacher at a Catholic high school for inviting a speaker to discuss the ordination of women to the priesthood.
 During Myers' tenure the diocese saw a rapid increase in vocations to the priesthood, with many seminarians being drawn to his more conservative theology.

 In August 2013, the Diocese of Peoria settled a sexual abuse lawsuit for $1.35 million.
-The plaintiff, Andrew Ward, had accused Thomas Maloney, a diocese priest, of molesting him during the 1990's when he was eight years old.
+The plaintiff, Andrew Ward, had accused Thomas Maloney, a diocese priest, of molesting him during the 1990s when he was eight years old.
 The lawsuit claimed that Myers, then bishop in Peoria, allowed Maloney to remain in ministry despite evidence of prior sexual abuse.
 Maloney was later accused of sexual abuse by three more victims.

 Archbishop of Newark

-On July 24, 2001, Pope Paul II appointed Myers as the fifth archbishop of the Archdiocese of Newark and third superior of the Mission Sui Iuris of Turks and Caicos.
+On July 24, 2001, Pope John Paul II appointed Myers as the fifth archbishop of the Archdiocese of Newark and third superior of the Mission Sui Iuris of Turks and Caicos.
 He was installed on October 9, 2001, and the pallium was conferred on June 29, 2002.
 Though the customary form of spoken address for an archbishop is "Your Excellency", Myers preferred to be addressed as "Your Grace", which is customary in the United Kingdom and Ireland.

 In 2001, Myers banned eulogies at funeral masses, saying that some of them were inappropriate and too long.
 After pushback from parishioners, he reversed himself.
 On April 1, 2004, Myers criticized a group of law students at Seton Hall University for honoring Supreme Court Justice Sandra Day O'Connor because she allegedly favored abortion rights for women.

 In 2002, the Dallas Morning News listed Myers among bishops and diocese administrators who had allowed priests accused of sexual abuse to continue working.